yinka3/collage-processor/README.md

 This project is a collage-maker.

-#### The base of our program is the RGBA class.
-This class represents a pixel of an image in the form of
-#### an RGBA, where the pixel's Red, Green, Blue, Max, and Alpha components are represented as Integers
+The base of our program is the RGBA class.
+This class represents a pixel of an image in the form of an RGBA, where the pixel's Red, Green, Blue, Max, and Alpha components are represented as Integers and Doubles.
-#### and Doubles.
 An RGBA can be 3 or 4 component.
-A 3 component RGBA only has red, green, and blue
-#### values.
-A 4 component RGBA has all 3 color values and also an Alpha component representing how
-#### much the pixel appears in an image.
+A 3 component RGBA only has red, green, and blue values.
+A 4 component RGBA has all 3 color values and also an Alpha component representing how much the pixel appears in an image.

+### Update(04/11/23) Decoupling:
+    - In order to allow for complete decoupling within our code, we decided to make more interfaces for our class.
+We added in an IHSL, ILayer, IPPMUtil and IRGBA.
+This was all the interfaces needed to fully decouple our code.
+    - We decided to not make an interface for RepresentationConverter as, it contains a lot more static methods than public methods so an interface was not needed.
+Additionally, when testing out decoupling, the way we implemeneted the class, the code compiles without the need of an interface.
+    - The interfaces needed to be sent are CollageView, Commands, GUI, IBlending, ICollage, IController, IFilter, IHSL, IRGBA, IPPMUtil, ILayer.
+    - The classes needed were the view classes.
+    - We also added to more methods in our PPMUtil class, one that readFile and saveFiles, this is used to load in and save more general types of images like png and jpg.

 ### The RGBA class implements the following public methods:
     - getRed, getGreen, getBlue, getAlpha, getMax return value of the RGBA's respective components.